 A nice thing about Santa Monica Beach is its proximity

 to the many restaurants and cafes on the palisades above.

-The highlight of Santa Monica Beach is its pier, which provides
+A highlight of Santa Monica Beach is its pier, which provides

 all the usual amusements.
 A police substation at the pier entrance promotes a family atmosphere.